card4ash/blog/input/posts/csharpimportant.md

-Title: Character Encoding, Unicode, UTF-8 and the BOM
+Title: Serializable object to/from file
-Published: 10/10/2021
+Published: 11/02/2021
 Tags:
     - Important
     - C#